-1. Employ editorial vocabulary in the analysis and critique of student writing and literature through oral and written communication and collaboration.
+- I. Employ editorial vocabulary specific to poetic genres in the analysis and critique of student writing and literature through oral and written communication and collaboration. - 2.
+Produce diverse forms of poetry which operate in relation to community, history, and citizenship.